Scroll down for your cheat sheet

 Let's say you're standing outside on an overcast day, and you're looking at an object you consider to be white.
 Now you take that object inside and it still looks white to you, despite the fact that you may be viewing it under a completely different kind of lighting, such as tungsten.

 The human visual system adapts to these changes automatically so that it maintains something called colour constancy.
 It's not something you realise is happening – but it happens all the time.

 What's changed between the two conditions is the light, and with it colour temperature of the scene as a whole.
 An overcast day is a good example of a reasonably neutral light, whereas the kind of light you get from a tungsten bulb is a warmer yellowy orange.

 Your camera's Auto white balance system notices these changes and constantly adjusts itself to produce the right results, but sometimes it get its wrong.
 Some situations are harder than others to judge, be it because of what's in the scene itself or the type of lighting present, or both.

 Some artificial lights, particularly fluorescent sources, are very different in nature to others, and there are many different varieties within these categories.
-Many Auto white balance systems struggle to get things right here, and this can lead to strange colour casts.
+Many Auto white balance systems struggle to get things right here, and this can lead to strange color casts.

-Read more: Cheat sheet: Wide vs narrow aperture
+• Cheat sheet: Wide vs narrow aperture (opens in new tab)

 In such situations, setting your camera to a preset such as Fluorescent can help.
 Here, you're telling the camera exactly what it's dealing with so that it doesn't need to judge the scene for itself and risk getting it wrong.